 Common Water Hyacinth (Eichhornia crassipes) is one of seven species of water hyacinth in the genus Eichhornia.
 It is a free-floating perennial that is very fast-growing; it spreads by stolons that break off into new plants and by seed which is produced in abundance and can be viable for 30 years.
 Water Hyacinth appeared in Lake Victoria in the 1980s and spread prolifically up to 1998.
-It was reduced by control methods until 2001 but has resurged in some places.
+It was reduced by control methods to 2001 but has resurged in some places.
 It now occurs in Zimbabwe and Zambia.
-It has many adverse effects as it can smother aquatic life by de-oxygenating water and it reduces nutrients available for young fish
+It has many adverse effects but it can smother aquatic life by de-oxygenating water and it reduces nutrients available for young fish.
+An introduced alien water fern (Azolla sp.) is quite extensive on quiet backwaters of the middle Zambezi River in Zimbabwe and may have a similar effect.